This program helps nursing home qualified persons to remain living at home or in assisted living communities.

 To be eligible for this waiver, an applicant must be a resident of Colorado.
 This waiver also considers age, income, financial assets, and functional ability as eligibility criteria.

-2020 Income Limits - Single applicants may not have a gross monthly income greater than $2,349 each month.
-This is equal to an annual income of $28,188.
+Single applicants are limited to a gross monthly income of $2,742.
+This is equal to an annual income of $32,904.

 If married, and the applicant’s spouse is not also seeking Medicaid assistance, some of the applicant’s income can be allocated to their spouse as a living allowance.
-This is called a Minimum Monthly Maintenance Needs Allowance (MMMNA) and allows an applicant spouse to transfer up to $2,113.75 / month (this figure will change July 2020) to his/her healthy spouse.
-However, if the non-applicant spouse has high shelter costs, an applicant spouse may be able to transfer as much as $3,216 / month (this figure will change January 2021) to his/her non-applicant spouse.
+This is called a Minimum Monthly Maintenance Needs Allowance (MMMNA).
+It allows an applicant spouse to transfer up to $2,288.75 / month (effective July 2023 – June 2024) to his/her healthy spouse.
+However, if the non-applicant spouse has high shelter costs, an applicant spouse may be able to transfer as much as $3,715.50 / month (effective January 2023 – December 2024) to his/her non-applicant spouse.
 This income allowance not only prevents non-applicant spouses from becoming impoverished, but also assists applicants in lowering their countable income.

-Another option to lower countable income when an applicant is over the income limit is to allocate excess income into a Miller Income Trust.
-(Miller Income Trusts are also called Qualified Income Trusts).
-Money deposited in the trust does not count towards Medicaid’s income limit, and can only be used for very specific reasons, such as contributing towards the cost of long-term care.
+Another option to lower countable income when an applicant is over the income limit is to allocate excess income into a Miller Income Trust (also called Qualified Income Trusts).
+Money deposited in the trust does not count towards Medicaid’s income limit.
+Furthermore, it can only be used for very specific reasons, such as contributing towards the cost of long-term care.

 Both spousal income allocation and Miller Trusts are complicated, and one should consider consulting with a professional Medicaid planner should they choose to take this route to qualify for Medicaid.

-If the applicant is married, and his/her spouse is not applying, then the non-applicant spouse is permitted to retain up to a maximum of $128,640 of the couple’s joint assets.
+If the applicant is married, and his/her spouse is not applying, then the non-applicant spouse is permitted to keep up to a maximum of $148,620 of the couple’s joint assets.
 (Learn more about Medicaid and joint assets here).
 This is called the Community Spouse Resource Allowance.
-A home, up to $595,000 in equity value, is an exempt asset (meaning its value is not counted toward the asset limit).
+Furthermore, the couple’s primary home is exempt, regardless of applicant circumstances, given the non-applicant spouse lives in it.

 Countable assets in excess of the limits may be converted to exempt assets, such as modifying a home for aging in place or paying off debt.
 An applicant may also convert a lump sum of cash into annuity income, which no longer will count as an asset.
 These techniques both will likely require expert guidance from a Medicaid planning professional.
 Interested individuals should find help in advance of applying.
 Incorrectly implementing a planning strategy can violate Medicaid’s 60-month look back period, resulting in a period of Medicaid ineligibility.
 Find assistance qualifying for Medicaid.

 As the objective of the Elderly, Blind and Disabled Waiver is to prevent unnecessary nursing home placements, the benefits are selected to enable individuals to continue living in the community and to support their family members who provide caregiving assistance.
-Some services such as Personal Care and Homemaker Services can be participant directed, meaning the beneficiary can choose their own provider of services.
+Some services such as Personal Care and Homemaker Services can be participant directed.
+This means the beneficiary can choose their own provider of services.
 A complete list of services follows.

 This waiver is available statewide in all counties.
-It has been structured to aid approximately 29,000 state residents.
-However, because it is not considered an entitlement program, eligibility does not ensure availability of services.
+It has been structured to aid approximately 29,040 state residents.
+However, because it is not an entitlement program, eligibility does not ensure availability of services.
 Qualified applicants may have to wait to start their benefits if there is an interest list.